cosmos/developer-portal/academy/3-ibc/8-ica.md

 ## Practical exercise

 Ready to get your hands dirty now that you understand how ICA works?
-Try out [this tutorial](https://github.com/cosmos/ibc-go/wiki/How-to-use-groups-with-ICA) on how to use groups with Interchain accounts.
+Try out [this tutorial](https://github.com/cosmos/ibc-go/wiki/How-to-use-groups-with-ICA) on how to use groups with interchain accounts.